River Rock in the Landscape Means No Water, NOT “No Maintenance”

 I personally love the look of rocks in a landscape.
 There is something very majestic and tranquil about rocks and there is a history and a story behind every single pebble and stone.
 Rocks have been in the landscape for millions of years and one can only speculate the amazing adventures and incredible stories they could tell if only they could speak.

 Rock installation requires some muscle.
 First you need to remove the existing sod to the depths of 3 to 4 inches to make sure you can get a deep layer of river rock back in its place and remain level to the ground.
-This Can be done by either renting a sod cutter or manual labor.
+This can be done by either renting a sod cutter or manual labor.

 Let me be as clear as I can be, river rock is NOT a no maintenance landscape, it is a no water landscape.
-If you are never going to get out and pull the weeds as they come in (about every week or two for about 10 minutes or so), then absolutely avoid river rock because all you’re going to do is cause a nuisance for yourself and the neighbors.
-Worst yet, people will spray weed killer to eradicate the problem when what they should have done is keep the weedy lawns that were already in the space and mow them every week.
-This photo below is NOT a solution, this is a problem…
+If you are never going to get out and pull the weeds as they come in (about every week or two for about 10 minutes or so), then absolutely avoid river rock.
+Otherwise, all you’re going to do is cause a nuisance for yourself and the neighbors.

 Below is a solution for a drainage problem and it also serves well as an extension to the driveway.
 Adding river rock and stepping-stones creates flow and directs traffic to the front door without smashing your lawn and creatively extends the driveway and sidewalk.
 This river rock path flows all the way to the back yard to serve as a sidewalk as well.

 You can buy organic weed killer at the local nursery or big box stores and you can make a homemade remedy by mixing 20% acid vinegar (available at Lowe’s on 620) in a one gallon sprayer with 2 tbsp Epsom Salt and a tbsp of dish detergent.
-Shake and spray!
+Shake and spray early morning to prevent harming bees!
 Another great weed preventative is an application of corn gluten every spring and fall.

 I greatly prefer plastic over fabric